 We hope to replicate and expand this program over time with additional times and hubs for tools, and align it with our multi-faceted social marketing campaign “Less Litter, B-More” aimed at changing behavior about waste consumption and disposal for cleaner and healthier communities.

-This initiative is supported by the NOAA Marine Debris Program, the Home Depot Foundation, and the Munson Foundation.
+This initiative was launched through support from the NOAA Marine Debris Program, and sustained with continuing support from the Home Depot Foundation, the Munson Foundation, and sponsorship from MOM’s Organic Market.